alco/gostart/README.md

 Navigate to your package's directory and use the go tool to build and run your code.

+Let's assume you created a program in `$GOPATH/src/example` directory:

 ```shell
 $ cd $GOPATH/src/example
 $ ls